 It’s not worth it.

 Get mad, get angry, and be honest about how your spouse made you feel, and then be intentional about forgiving that person.
 Forgiveness not only frees them of the guilt, but it frees you of the stress and anxiety that comes with those grudges.

 Also, holding a grudge for a long time can literally cast a shadow of doubt over any conversation in marriage between the spouses.

 Don’t: Assume that your spouse is a mind reader

 Sure, you’ve been married for 25 years, but that doesn’t mean that either party can use telepathy to see inside the others’ mind.
 If you have something that’s on your mind, and your partner isn’t picking up on it, be direct.

-Again, present the conversation in a caring way so that they don’t get defensive in response.
+Again, the presentation of any conversation in marriage has to be carried out in a caring way so that both the partners don’t get defensive in response.
 But don’t sit, stew, and begrudge your partner because they’re not picking up on your mood.

 Speak up.
 Often.
 Don’t wait for them to open you up and peek inside your brain.
 You need to get the ball rolling when it comes to the conversations that you feel need to happen.
 You may think that if they love you enough, they should be able to know what’s going on between your ears.
 But in reality, if you loved them enough, you would help them out and tell them what’s going on.
 It’s the best way to avoid resentment from both parties.
 Use that mouth of yours!